top of page

 Operational Behaviour Patterns

-• Stability of operations over time
+• Operational stability over time

 Digital & Public Footprint Review